cmaxwe/dl-nhltv/README.md

 http://statsapi.web.nhl.com/api/v1/schedule?expand=schedule.teams,schedule.linescore,schedule.scoringplays,schedule.game.content.media.epg&startDate=2016-02-10&endDate=2016-04-10&site=en_nhl&platform=playstation

 Dependencies:
--aria2c
--openssl
--python 2.7
--ffmpeg
+aria2c, openssl, python 2.7, ffmpeg

 To run it you need to do something like this... python ./main.py

 When it runs it will check the nhl.tv servers for a new game for your team and if it finds it then it will download it.
 Then after it downloads it will do a loop and start looking for the next game.
+It saves the id of the last game so if you aren't getting the results you expect then take a look at the settings.json file and set the game id manually to be lower than the gameid you want to download.